Archan6el/NSA-Codebreaker-2025-Writeup/Task3.md

 It is very clear what this binary does.
 It reads some sort of file into memory, which it assumes is in base64 format, decodes it, decrypts the result, writes the result to `/etc/hosts`, and restarts `dnsmasq`

-This is pretty obviously a malware, with the base64 encoded file very likely containing malicious entries to have your system resolve domain names to malicious IPs.
+This is pretty obviously a malware, with the base64 encoded file very likely containing encrypted malicious entries to have your system resolve domain names to malicious IPs.

-The prompt asks us to "Submit a complete list of affected IPs and FQDNs, one per line", so we have to mimic this base64 decoding and decryption logic and use it on a file that was inputted to this malicious binary.
+The prompt asks us to "submit a complete list of affected IPs and FQDNs, one per line", so we have to mimic this base64 decoding and decryption logic and use it on a file that was inputted to this malicious binary.

 The question is, where do we find that said file?
 Well remember in the Ghidra disassembly, it writes the inputted file to memory.
 So the file's contents are very likely in our memory dump, specifically in one of the virtual memory sections we had already dumped for the `1552` process.